ragnarlotus/vue-flux-docs/src/v6/complements/flux-preloader.md

 You can get the progress through the `Images` controller, like `vf.Images.progress` where `vf` is the slider instance component.

-The progress will be returned always percentage.
-But you can access other variables like de following:
+The progress will be returned always as percentage.
+But you can access other Images controller variables like de following:
 * loaded: `Number`
 * progress: `Number`
 * preloading: `Boolean`